mmbman/Katagiri/1987-06-07-Shobogenzo-Genjokoan-Lecture2.md

 And then, next...
 I think the contents of the next paragraph is the contents of all sentient beings.
 What is the contents of all sentient beings?

-    Brazier:
+> Brazier:
+>

-    5. How deluded, to think oneself the teacher of myriad Dharmas!
+> (5) How deluded, to think oneself the teacher of myriad Dharmas!
 When myriad Dharmas come forth to train and enlighten the self, that is enlightenment.
-    6. All Buddhas are busy greatly enlightening delusion.
+> (6) All Buddhas are busy greatly enlightening delusion.
-    7. Those who are greatly deluded about enlightenment are ordinary beings.
+> (7) Those who are greatly deluded about enlightenment are ordinary beings.
-    8. So people who are enlightened are continually being enlightened within enlightenment.
+> (8) So people who are enlightened are continually being enlightened within enlightenment.
-    9. Those in the middle of delusion get more deluded.”
+> (9) Those in the middle of delusion get more deluded.
+>

-    Okumura:
+> Okumura:
+>

-    5. Conveying oneself toward all things to carry out practice-enlightenment is delusion.
+> (5) Conveying oneself toward all things to carry out practice-enlightenment is delusion.
 All things coming and carrying out practice-enlightenment through the self is realization.
-    6. Those who greatly realize delusion are buddhas.
+> (6) Those who greatly realize delusion are buddhas.
-    7. Those who are greatly deluded in realization are living beings.
+> (7) Those who are greatly deluded in realization are living beings.
-    8. Furthermore, there are those who attain realization beyond realization
+> (8) Furthermore, there are those who attain realization beyond realization
-    9. and those who are deluded within delusion.
+> (9) and those who are deluded within delusion.
+>

-    Tanahashi:
+> Tanahashi:
+>

-    5. To carry the self forward and illuminate myriad things is delusion.
+> (5) To carry the self forward and illuminate myriad things is delusion.
 That myriad things come forth and illuminate the self is awakening.
-    6. Those who have great realization of delusion are buddhas;
+> (6) Those who have great realization of delusion are buddhas;
-    7. those who are greatly deluded about realization are sentient beings.
+> (7) those who are greatly deluded about realization are sentient beings.
-    8. Further, there are those who continue realizing beyond realization
+> (8) Further, there are those who continue realizing beyond realization
-    9. and those who are in delusion throughout delusion.
+> (9) and those who are in delusion throughout delusion.
+>

-    Nishijima & Cross:
+> Nishijima & Cross:
+>

-    5. Driving ourselves to practice and experience the myriad dharmas is delusion.
+> (5) Driving ourselves to practice and experience the myriad dharmas is delusion.
 When the myriad dharmas actively practice and experience ourselves, that is the state of realization.
-    6. Those who greatly realize delusion are buddhas.
+> (6) Those who greatly realize delusion are buddhas.
-    7. Those who are greatly deluded about realization are ordinary beings.
+> (7) Those who are greatly deluded about realization are ordinary beings.
-    8. There are people who further attain realization on the basis of realization.
+> (8) There are people who further attain realization on the basis of realization.
-    9. There are people who increase their delusion in the midst of delusion.
+> (9) There are people who increase their delusion in the midst of delusion.

 (42:58) So, acting on and witness myriad things with the burden of one's self is delusion.
 Acting on and witnessing oneself in the advent of myriad things is enlightenment.